 13th May 2016

 - It was alleged by SafeWork NSW that Holcim (Australia) Pty Ltd failed to discharge its duty as a persons conducting a business undertaking, in that it did not ensure the health of its workers so far as reasonably practicably.

-- A visiting truck salesperson who was visiting a Holcim site, was injured when struck by a B-Double truck delivering aggregate to site, at a plant located in Sydney NSW.
+- A visiting truck salesperson who was visiting a Holcim site was injured when struck by a B-Double truck delivering aggregate to the site, at a plant located in Sydney NSW.

 - Holcim had a working WHS management system at the time, which was audited externally by a legal team and internal auditors, working externally, every two years.

-Agreed activities Holcim (Australia) Pty Ltd will undertake include:
+Agreed activities Holcim (Australia) Pty Ltd will undertake to include: